Code-Institute-Submissions/my-online-portfolio/README.md

 * **Gitpod:** This is the platform i was intoduced to by Code Institue to code

 * **Balsamiq:** This gave me a good idea of how i wanted my webpage to look.

+## Summary of Project

+* I created the basic sturcture within the HTML document by using **!TAB**.
+I then copied the **CDN links** from BootStrap and created link tags within the head of the document and pasted in the appropriate place.

+* I had a meeting with my mentor and we dicussed the layout of my document.
+I started with the **NAVBAR** and used BootStrap to help me with this.I wanted a scroling webpage because it will be easy to use.
+I then broke my HTML document into four sections which are my headings **About, Skills, Projects,** and **Contacts**.

+* From watching a few youtube videos i got an idea of what an online porfolio should look like and started my About me section.
+I decided to create **class=card** and start styling it with what would look good.
+I kept the **card** class consistent througout the other sections which made it eaiser because i just copied and pasted.

+* Each section had a **ID class** of its section name, first reason was so it would be easy to read and second was of course to syle the ID wthin the CSS document.
+I kept this consistent as well.

+* Lastly I completed a footer which i got help with from BootStrap.